 China’s digital Yuan project is just like the regular Yuan and is issued by the People’s Bank of China and can be withdrawn by them as well, designed to be a legal tender, again, just like cash, meaning that legally, everybody taking digital payments at the country would have to accept it as a payment method.

-India recently declared an embargo against private cryptocurrencies and has expressed its interest in digital currency or CBDC that will be appropriately regulated by the Reserve Bank of India (RBI).
+India recently declared an embargo against private cryptocurrencies but has expressed its interest in digital currency or CBDC which will be regulated by the Reserve Bank of India (RBI).

 The most interesting and clearly most unfortunate example of a country trying and failing to launch a state-issued cryptocurrency has to be Venezuela, called the Petro It was announced in 2017 as an alternative currency, backed by the country’s fast, oil and mineral reserves, while the country’s regular currency was going through some of the world’s worst hyperinflation it sadly didn’t work so many Venezuelans have apparently started turning towards Bitcoin as a store of wealth, as well as online jobs that they can get paid for and international currencies.